-Students are given a clear understanding of how a student loan works, what are their rights and responsibilities, after a few years of how their loans will look, how they can manage their finances in the best way and meet payment deadlines.
+Students are given a clear understanding of how a student loan works, their rights and responsibilities, and after a few years of how their loans will look, how they can manage their finances in the best way, and meet payment deadlines.
 All information is provided by entrance counseling.

 Entrance Counseling Modules